-The question of, ‘Which one of the big four UK supermarkets will win the online presence race?’ is a popular one because the online presence race is the bigger opportunity, yet the immediate battleground is against the discounters, who seem not to care about the ‘bigger online presence opportunity’.
+‘Which one of the big four UK supermarkets will win the online presence race?’ is a popular question.
+One that people want to know because the supermarket online presence race is the bigger opportunity.
+Yet the immediate battleground is against the discounters, who seem not to care about the ‘bigger online presence opportunity’.

 - Asda 17.4%